-SecureDrop has some dependencies that need to be loaded onto the admin tails stick prior to the installation of the server.
+SecureDrop has some dependencies that need to be loaded onto the Admin Workstation prior to the installation of the server.

 The package installation will complete in approximately 10 minutes, depending on network speed and computing power.